AAP alleges foul play in mayoral polls even as LG's nod awaited for presiding officer - The Statesman

 She mentioned that UD Minister had written a letter to LG asking that the file which was moved directly to him should have been moved by the elected government and hence be returned.

-Meanwhile, the Election Commission’s approval for the mayoral polls had come, and now the LG’s response awaits regarding the appointment of the presiding officer for the polls.
+Meanwhile, the Election Commission’s approval for the mayoral polls had come, and now the LG’s response is awaited regarding the appointment of the presiding officer for the polls.